model: claude-opus-4-8

 Instructions

-2. Heat olive oil in an oven-safe skillet over medium heat and sauté onion until soft, about 5 minutes.
+2. Heat the olive oil in an oven-safe skillet over medium heat.
+Add the onion and sauté until translucent, about 5 minutes.

-3. Add garlic, cumin and paprika, stir for 1 minute until fragrant.
+3. Stir in the garlic, cumin, and paprika, cooking for 1 minute until fragrant.

-4. Add cherry tomatoes and cook for 3 minutes until they begin to soften.
+4. Add the cherry tomatoes and diced bell pepper, cooking for 3–4 minutes until they begin to soften and release their juices.

-5. Stir in chickpeas and season with salt and pepper, cook for 2 minutes.
+5. Fold in the chickpeas, season with a pinch of salt and pepper, and cook for another 2 minutes.

-6. Create 4 wells in the mixture and crack an egg into each well.
+6. Use a spoon to create 4 small wells in the mixture.
+Carefully crack an egg into each well.

-7. Transfer skillet to oven and bake for 10–12 minutes until egg whites are set but yolks remain runny.
+7. Place the skillet in the oven and bake for 10–12 minutes, or until the egg whites are set but the yolks remain soft.

 Notes